 “But it’s a part of my character,” you cry.
 “Cursing is integral to my brand.
 I don’t care if I offend or alienate people!”

-That’s completely fine.
-You’re fully entitled to that mindset and I support your right to free speech and the use of such unimaginative and coarse language.
+That’s fine.
+You’re entitled to that mindset and I support your right to free speech and the use of unimaginative language.
 You have a right to your crutch.

 You’re also cheap, lazy, and foolish.